I’ve just been perusing through a couple of “How to sell your house” guides, and I think I’ve just lost the will to live. Two words: Total junk.

 EPC (Energy Performance certificate)

-Whether you use an estate agent or not, you must provide an Energy Performance Certificate for the property by law.
-An estate agent should do this for you, but as a private seller you can still organise it yourself rather easily!
+Whether you use an estate agent or not, it is a legal requirement to have an Energy Performance Certificate for the property when marketing your property for sale.
+An estate agent should be able to provide one for you (often at an additional cost), but as a private seller you can still organise it yourself rather easily.
+For example, you can order an EPC online from LettingaProperty.com for £69.

 Make your property presentable